 I started my NVQ full time upon leaving school in 2002, I couldn’t wait to get trained and become a successful hair designer.
 Throughout my training, I was always inspired by learning lots of new things and would always be the first to book to go to shows and training events.

 When I completed my NVQ level 2 alongside the Topknots in-house training program the following year in 2003, I was very excited to build up my clientele and do the best I could for my guests.
 That year I was very proud to receive the Topknots Student of the Year.
 After a year in the salon in Heathfield working on the Graduate level, I had built up a good client base and was promoted to the Hair designer level.

-Shortly after this Gary suggested I join the Paul Mitchell Artistic team which he is a part of, The team educate for Paul Mitchell at events around the UK teaching other hairdressers new colour, cutting and styling techniques.
-To join the team we had to learn everything about Paul Mitchell colour and takehome products, after which we went on a two-day training and accreditation course in Aylesbury.
-This is where I learnt how to educate and present to others at the end of the two days we took an exam on Paul Mitchell colour, products and the chemistry of hair.
+Shortly after this Gary suggested I join the Paul Mitchell Artistic team which he is a part of, The team educates for Paul Mitchell at events around the UK teaching other hairdressers new colour, cutting, and styling techniques.
+To join the team we had to learn everything about Paul Mitchell’s colour and take-home products, after which we went on a two-day training and accreditation course in Aylesbury.
+This is where I learned how to educate and present to others at the end of the two days we took an exam on Paul Mitchell’s colour, products, and the chemistry of hair.

 In 2007 the owners of Topknots Ian & Gaye retired and sold the company which soon became the ‘Great Hairdressing group’ which it is still known as today.
 I continued working for the new owners and continued to enjoy my work rising up through the promotion levels in the salon.